 A nearly-century old statue of a Confederate soldier was toppled not long after Charlottesville by protesters associated with the Workers World party.
 North Carolina Central University student Takiyah Thompson, along with three others, were arrested and charged with felonies in the days following.
 As the bronze statue lay crumpled on the ground, protesters could be seen kicking it on social media.
 A Worthington assistant city manager said the community seeks to be one that “promotes tolerance, respect and inclusion.”

 A statute of Lee was removed from the entrance to Duke University Chapel on Aug.
-19 not long after it had been defaced and is set to be preserved in some way to study the university's "complex past."
+19, 2017 and is set to be preserved in some way to study the university's "complex past."

 "I took this course of action to protect Duke Chapel, to ensure the vital safety of students and community members who worship there, and above all to express the deep and abiding values of our university," university President Vincent Price wrote in statement to the school.

-A monument to Lee was removed Aug.
-17 by Franklin workers.
+A monument to Lee was removed in August 2017 by Franklin workers.

 A chapter of the United Daughters of the Confederacy paid for the removal of a monument to Confederate soldiers known locally as “Old Joe” that stood in front a building in downtown Gainesville for 113 years.
-It was moved to a private cemetery outside the city.
+It was moved to a private cemetery outside the city in August 2017.

 Kansas City, Mo.

-A Confederate monument was boxed up Sunday and is slated to be removed.
+A Confederate monument was boxed up in summer 2017 and is slated to be removed.
 The Missouri division of the United Daughters of the Confederacy had asked Kansas City Parks and Recreation to find a new home for it.

 Two 130-year-old Confederate statues were removed from downtown Lexington on October 18 after the state's attorney general issued an opinion giving the city permission to take them down and move them to a private cemetery.
 Lexington used private funds to take the statues, of Confederate General John Hunt Morgan and John Breckinridge, a former U.S. Vice President and the last Confederate Secretary of War.
 Private funds will cover the cost of their upkeep in the cemetery.